Asish-baidya29/Credit_Card_Financial_Dashboard/README.md

 - Power BI Desktop
 - CSV data files for customer and credit card details

-## Installation

-1. Set up your SQL database
-2. Create the required tables using the provided schema
-3. Import CSV files into the database
-4. Open Power BI Desktop
-5. Connect to your SQL database
-6. Import the data tables
-7. Apply the DAX measures provided above
-8. Build visualizations based on the key metrics

 ## Dashboard Components

 - Revenue trends and WoW comparison